Reactive-Network/documentation/docs/docs/testing.md

 }
 ```

-## Testing Uniswap Stop Orders
+## Uniswap Stop Orders

-The [Uniswap V2 Stop Order](https://github.com/Reactive-Network/reactive-smart-contract-demos/tree/main/src/demos/uniswap-v2-stop-order) demo monitors a Uniswap pair's reserves and triggers a swap when the price crosses a threshold.
-The reactive contract subscribes to `Sync` events on the pair contract.
+The [Uniswap V2 Stop Order](https://github.com/Reactive-Network/reactive-smart-contract-demos/tree/main/src/demos/uniswap-v2-stop-order) demo watches a pair's reserves and triggers a swap when price crosses a threshold.
+The reactive contract subscribes to `Sync` events.

-To test this pattern, simulate the Sync event by deploying a mock pair that emits the event:
+To test it, deploy a mock pair that emits the event:

 ```solidity
 contract StopOrderTest is ReactiveTest {